 Concrete is one of the most widely used materials in the world as it is readily available.
 It has an impressive compression strength, making it ideal for building durable structures.
 But like any other material, concrete has downsides.
 It is prone to cracks and when that happens, the structure either needs repair or replacement.
 Depending on the location and accessibility of the structure, sometimes the repair can be expensive.
 To avoid this problem, self-healing concrete, also known as bacterial one, was developed, and we’ll examine its advantages and disadvantages.

-Naturally, the concrete repairs a crack with autogenous healing.
-Scientists have discovered bacteria and fungi produce calcium carbonate, a mineral that is part of this healing.
-During the blending process, the spores of these bacteria and fungus are included in the concrete mix.
+During the blending process, the spores of these bacteria and fungi are included in the concrete mix.
 That way, when cracks appear and water passes through them, the spores create an environment for the growth of calcium carbonate, which repairs cracks.

 Advantages of bacterial concrete

-1. It is highly durable
+1. Bacterial concrete is highly durable

 There are several factors due to which crack appears in concrete.
 The most common reasons are exposure to water, overstress, salts, and temperature variation.
 All these factors negatively impact the durability of structures made of concrete.
 With bacterial concrete, the tiny cracks are automatically repaired as they appear.
-Therefore, it prevents potential bigger problems and makes structures highly durable.
-In other words, mixing the concrete with microbes induces self-healing.
-Eventually, it mends the crack and retains its durability.
-Furthermore, researchers have predicted that bacterial concrete can extend the life of the structure by 20 years.

-2. Bacterial concrete reduces permeability
+2. It reduces permeability

 The permeability of concrete is one of the important factors that impact its durability.
 The lower the permeability, the lesser the possibility of external agents attacking the concrete and steel reinforcement.
 In bacterial concrete, this permeability is reduced by the higher amount of carbonation.
-Also, permeability impacts the aesthetic value of the structures.
-With bacterial concrete, this property can be reduced for preventing attacks on concrete and retaining its aesthetics.

 3. It improves the compressive strength

-The compressive strength of concrete is enhanced with microbial-induced calcium carbonate precipitation.
-Hence, it makes bacterial concrete stronger than conventional concrete.
-When bacteria interact with the concrete matrix it raises the compressive strength.
 This is to say that the production of calcium carbonate in bacterial concrete not only acts as a binding agent but also fills the pores.
 Ultimately, it also improves the adhesive property of the concrete.

 4. Bacterial concrete requires low maintenance

-There are risks associated with conventional concrete such as higher repair and maintenance costs.
-With the self-healing mechanism of bacterial concrete, as you all might have guessed, these risks are reduced.
 The bacteria added to the concrete can live up to 200 years in the dormant state provided they have particles as their food.
 It’s only when the crack appears that the water seeps in and activates the self-healing mechanism for repairing the cracks.

 Bacterial concrete requires low maintenance and reduces the repair costs of structures made up of concrete.
 Additionally, it comes in the form of a spray that can be applied to existing cracked structures for overall repair and maintenance.
-To summarize, higher compressive strength, lower permeability, and the greater durability of bacterial concrete make it efficient and low upkeep.
+To summarize, higher compressive strength, lower permeability, and greater durability of bacterial concrete make it efficient and low upkeep.

 5. It is eco-friendly

 Bacterial concrete was conceived to reduce the amount of new concrete production.
 This is because concrete hurts the environment, causing 8% of the world’s carbon dioxide emissions.
 Green technology such as bacterial concrete reduces the production of new concrete along with lowering the use of concrete for repairs.
-This results in lower carbon dioxide emissions, making it an environmentally friendly technique.
-Additionally, it is a promising technology for avoiding complicated repairs and extending the service life of the concrete.

 Disadvantages of bacterial concrete